-It looked quite smart and I would like to take the family there for a couple of nights if the room rates are reasonable.
+Following a recent this is now a 4 or 5 star resort on completion and looks quite smart.
+I would like to take the family there for a couple of nights if the room rates are reasonable.

 The hotel can arrange activities such as their 6-7 hour Discover Belum Rainforest tour which includes:

 - visit Orang Asli village at Kejar Hill

 - explore the salt lick at Jenut Papan (a salt lick is a tasty deposit of mineral salts which acts as a kind of vitamin pill for animals.)